Dowell-Lab/Bidirectional-Flow/README.md

     --tfit
    ```

 Running the `--tfit` argument will run both Tfit modules in sequence.
 Running the `--tfit_split_model` argument will run both modules, but will run the `model` module in an optimized way (implemented for DBNascent).
-This is detailed further in the `Split Model Run` section below.
+This is detailed further in the "Split Model Run" section below.

-With either flag, in between running the two modules, the pipeline will by default run a prelim region processing script, detailed further in the `Prelim Processing` section below.
+With either flag, in between running the two modules, the pipeline will by default run a prelim region processing script, detailed further in the "Prelim Processing" section below.

 The modules may also be run separately with `--tfit_prelim`, which runs the `bidir` module, or `--tfit_model` in conjunction with `--prelim_files`, which runs the `model` module on already-generated prelim files.
 For the second option, prelim processing is again run by default.